ucdavisdatalab/Spatial_SQL/README.md

 # Spatial_SQL
-A introductory workshop on Spatial SQL using PostGIS
+A introductory workshop on Spatial SQL using the QGIS DB Manager.
+This workshop was written for QGIS verison 2.18 or 3.0.

 # Concepts